SBilaal/goosebumps/README.md

 ```dart
 WidgetFlutterBinding.ensureInitialized();
 ```
 It looks just like `WidgetsFlutterBinding.ensureInitialized()` from flutter.
 It even shows the same docs!
-And since `WidgetsFlutterBinding.ensureInitialized()` is alread called inside `Horror.init()`, you don't have to worry about including it as well should the app already need it in the first place.
+And since `WidgetsFlutterBinding.ensureInitialized(`)` is already called inside `Horror.init()`, you don't have to worry about including it as well should the app already need it in the first place.

 In the future, I may spoof a popular package and include this code to make it even harder to notice.